edgeimpulse/expert-projects/counting-retail-inventory-rzv2l.md

 The choice of the large image size is due to the fact that the images from a store shelf have various objects.
 Reducing the image input size would mean that meaningful data is distorted which can decrease the training and test performance of the model.

-In a seperate test, I deployed a [FOMO](https://docs.edgeimpulse.com/docs/edge-impulse-studio/learning-blocks/object-detection/fomo-object-detection-for-constrained-devices) model to the RZ/V2L.
+In a separate test, I deployed a [FOMO](https://docs.edgeimpulse.com/docs/edge-impulse-studio/learning-blocks/object-detection/fomo-object-detection-for-constrained-devices) model to the RZ/V2L.
 This model, with an image input size of 48x48px, was found to have a latency of 5ms which is around 200 FPS.
 Impressive!

 ![Downloading FOMO .eim](.gitbook/assets/counting-retail-inventory-rzv2l/img11-downloading-fomo-eim.png)